 What Sets UM-Flint's Liberal Studies (MA) Program Apart?

-- Encourage you to explore and critique issues important to American thought and culture, such as race, gender, equality, politics, religion, and popular culture;
+- Encourage students to explore and critique issues important to national identity, such as race, gender, equality, politics, religion, and popular culture;

 - The Master of Arts in Liberal Studies degree is offered through the world-renowned University of Michigan Rackham School of Graduate Studies.